Efficient Exploration of Chemical Kinetics: Efficient Gaussian Process Regression

 \subsection{Surface systems}

 To handle extended systems, a finite cutoff is taken for determining pairs.
 Active pairs are updated on each new iteration.
 For molecular systems, the cutoff is arbitrarily large.
-The copper hydrogen dissociation in Figure \ref{fig:cuh2} has been the unit test for the development, and the MATLAB results of 230.6 seconds dropped reliably to 12.9 seconds \footnote{From gpr\textsubscript{optim} at commit a4d1fdaa0ed943d0c9e8b2931db12a4148be0ba4}.
+The copper hydrogen dissociation in Figure \ref{fig:cuh2} has been the unit test for the development, and the MATLAB results of 230.6 seconds dropped reliably to 12.9 seconds \footnote{From \texttt{gpr\_optim} at commit \texttt{a4d1fdaa0ed943d0c9e8b2931db12a4148be0ba4}}.

-While effective, the common approach of using a simple radial cutoff to define the local environment can fail in realistic systems \cite{goswamiDSEAMSDeferredStructural2020}.
+Radial cutoffs are generally used \cite{koistinenNudgedElasticBand2019} to define the local environment.
+These can fail in complex systems \cite{goswamiDSEAMSDeferredStructural2020}.
 Structural defects, interfaces, or thermal fluctuations cause the number of atoms within a fixed radius to vary, creating an incompatibility with machine learning models that require a fixed-size input vector.

-To resolve this, the radial cutoff has been replaced with a nearest-neighbor selection scheme\footnote{From HaoZeke/gpr\textsubscript{optim} at a837ec75f537c551d058e7a170ec880031879f52}.
+To resolve this, the radial cutoff has been replaced with a nvel nearest-neighbor selection scheme\footnote{From HaoZeke/gpr\textsubscript{optim} at a837ec75f537c551d058e7a170ec880031879f52}.
 This approach guarantees a fixed number of atoms are chosen to represent the local environment, ensuring a consistent number of degrees of freedom for the model's input.
 The environment is constructed by selecting a constant number of atoms that are closest to any of the primary moving atoms (e.g., the dissociating molecule or a hopping adatom).

-The choice of the number of neighbors is a critical hyperparameter that directly controls the computational scaling of the method.
-However, sensitivity analyses show that simply increasing the number of atoms does not necessarily improve model accuracy, making a careful and parsimonious selection essential for both efficiency and predictive power.
+The number of user defined parameters remains the same, swapping a radial cutoff for the number of neighbors to consider.
+This directly controls the scaling of the method, though sensitivity analyses show that simply increasing the number of atoms does not necessarily improve model accuracy.
+Future studies will involve using hyperparameter searches \cite{watanabeTreeStructuredParzenEstimator2023} with surrogates on more diverse systems.